 BS, Environmental Design, University of Missouri - Columbia.
 Mark has worked for both Arcturis and Lawrence Group in the past.
 Through opportunities with local and national projects that range in the facility management, strategic planning, corporate interiors, hospitality, and sports & recreation markets, Mark has developed a well-rounded understanding of the practice and created award winning environments.

-BS Environmental Design, University of Missouri-Columbia; M.Arch, University of Kansas.
-Interior Designer and Architect-in-Training for the Vecino Group.
-She currently works on affordable housing and student housing projects across the nation.
+BS Environmental Design, University of Missouri-Columbia; M-Arch, University of Kansas.
+Design Professional for Sapp Design Architects.
+She currently works on public projects (schools, libraries and community buildings) across the midwest.
 She has a background in construction, interiors and architecture and participated in the University of Kansas’ Studio 804 Design-Build program where she helped design & construct a 30,000 SF net zero Alternative Energy Research Facility in Lawrence, Kansas.
 After graduating with her M.Arch she took a fellowship in Dallas, Texas at buildingcommunityWORKSHOP where she worked on community projects ranging from permanent supportive housing, senior affordable housing, outdoor educational facilities and other neighborhood revitalization projects.
-She is currently active with For Burkina (Formm) and Just One Humanity, two organizations working to build sustainable schools, community centers and resources on the African continent and in other parts of the developing world.
-While working towards her architectural licensure she is also involved with the S.A.V.E.
-Coalition for Disaster Relief, serving on the AIA Springfield Board of Directors, participating in Springfield Creatives and serves as co-chair of the local Young Architects Forum.
+She has worked with The Vecino Group where she collaborated directly with in-house developers, contractors, estimators and engineers to construct affordable housing projects for various impoverished demographics across the nation.
+She is current serving on the AIA Springfield Board of Directors, Chairing the local Young Architects Forum and serving on the City of Springfield’s Citizen’s Advisory Committee on Community Development.
+She is also active with the S.A.V.E.
+Coalition for Disaster Relief and involved with the S.E.E.D.
+(Social Economic Environmental Design) Organization.

 Lindsay Webb (2017-2019)